 The need to perform various tests has increased gradually.
 In turn, the market for Molecular diagnostics is expected to grow at a higher than that of Immunodiagnostics due to the broad scope it provides over the likes of immunodiagnostics.
-An increase in purchase and usage of various diagnostic instruments utilized in veterinary practices, in-clinic diagnostic procedures, high-income households that keep pets, and regularly visit veterinary laboratories are propelling the growth of this market.
+An increase in the purchase and usage of various diagnostic instruments utilized in veterinary practices, in-clinic diagnostic procedures, high-income households that keep pets, and regularly visit veterinary laboratories are propelling the growth of this market.

 However, increasing the adoption of vegetarian food due to changing food habits, the economic downturn, the increased risk of obesity, exposure to global cuisines, and other diseases affect the growth.